IceWhaleTech/ZimaDocs/source/docs/Build-a-75-inch-4K-Arcade-with-ZimaBoard-and-Batocera.md

 Please refer to the **[official tutorial](https://wiki.batocera.org/add_games_bios)** for detailed documentation

-## Overwriting the batocera with the original system
+## Overwriting the Batocera with the Original System

 **- Step1 Press the space bar and look for `SYSTEM SETTINGS`**